masiddique/isce2-install/README.md

 CMake Error at CMakeLists.txt:3 (project)
   No CMAKE_Fortran_COMPILER could be found.
 ```
+In such a case, install the requisite compiler, and start again with step 4.

 If there is no critical error, proceeded as follows: